Theatre Sound Design, Show Control & Virtual Sound System Software

 Your computer supplier will need to know that the recommended PC for these is:

-• 3GHz Pentium IV with 1GB RAM and 40GB free HD space.
+• 3GHz Dual or Quad core processor with 2GB RAM and 100GB free HD space minimum.
 The free/demo version requires a 1GHz processor of any type that has MMX and SSE2 instruction sets with 512MB RAM for best results.
-Almost any modern PC will work but the higher spec PC you have, the more you will be able to do.
+Almost any modern PC will work but the higher spec PC you have, the more you will e able to do.
+A lot of EQ (5 bands or more on every input or output) mandates a quad core processor.

 • 100Mb/Sec ethernet port